-Of course, mixed in with these numbers is the possibility of tax credits, tax deductions, and tax refunds — not to mention paying income tax in the various states you might have worked in (in some cases, a city or municipality might have even more tax requirements to consider).
-Things can get confusing in a hurry, which is why many people, especially locum tenens physicians, hire a tax consultant to guide them through the process.
+Of course, mixed in with these numbers is the possibility of tax credits, deductions, and refunds — not to mention paying income tax in the various states you might have worked (in some cases, a city or municipality might have additional tax requirements to consider).

 This extra expense will often save you money in the end and prevent you from making any mistakes.
 Callahan recommends choosing a licensed CPA who has worked with locum tenens physicians' taxes before and is familiar with the industry.